shiya-liu/technical-exercise/content/docs/questions/question2.md

 The results show that all three independent variables are statistically significant associated with the dependent variable (**success**).

--   ACT_score: After controlling all other variables, the odds of success **decrease** as ACT score increases.
+-   ACT_score: After controlling all other variables, the odds of succeed **decrease** as ACT score increases.

--   hs_gpa_entry: After controlling all other variables, the odds of success **increase** as hs_gpa_entry increases.
+-   hs_gpa_entry: After controlling all other variables, the odds of succeed **increase** as hs_gpa_entry increases.

--   hardship_score: After controlling all other variables, the odds of success **decrease** as hardship score increases.
+-   hardship_score: After controlling all other variables, the odds of succeed **decrease** as hardship score increases.

 ### Add Interactions